esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 docker exec -ti esmero-php bash -c "drush cex --help"
 ````

-If you run it directly it will overwrite your `drupal/config/sync` folder so it may be a good idea to double check OR if you are keeping `configs` in an alternate folder to add the
-`--destination[=DESTINATION]` flag to the command at the end.
+If you run this comman directly it will overwrite your `drupal/config/sync` folder, so it may be a good idea to double check OR if you are keeping `configs` in an alternate folder to add the `--destination[=DESTINATION]` flag to the command at the end.

 ```Shell
 docker exec -ti esmero-php bash -c "drush cex"
 ````

 ---

+Thank you for reading!
+Please contact us on our [Archipelago Commons Google Group](https://groups.google.com/forum/#!forum/archipelago-commons) with any questions or feedback, or open an ISSUE in this [Archipelago Deployment Live Repository](https://github.com/esmero/archipelago-deployment-live/).

 Return to [Archipelago Live Deployment](../README.md).